 So I will disclaim being right about a damn thing here.
 But I will share some links from some brilliant people, each worthy of respect, who think they are right about some stuff we maybe ought to care about; and each of whom have, in their own very separate ways, advice and warnings for us.
 Here ya go:

 Each author weaves a different handbasket we might travel to hell, but all make interesting reading.
+All are also downbeat as hell too.

 My caution with readings that veer toward conspiracy (notably Martin’s) is one of the smartest things my smart wife ever said: “The problem with conspiracy theories is that they presume competence.”

-And here’s what I’m thinking about every explanation of what’s going on in our still-new Digital Age: None of us has the whole story of what’s going on—and what’s going on may not be a story at all.
+So here’s what I’m thinking about every explanation of what’s going on in our still-new Digital Age: None of us has the whole story of what’s going on—and what’s going on may not be a story at all.

-Bonus link: Bill Hicks’ “It’s just a ride.”
+Basically it’s the same point as Bill Hicks’ “It’s just a ride.”